fdbtrs/Masked-Face-Recognition-KD/README.md

 # Mask-invariant Face Recognition through Template-level Knowledge Distillation

-This is the official repository of "Mask-invariant Face Recognition through Template-level Knowledge Distillation" accecpted at *IEEE International Conference on Automatic Face and Gesture Recognition 2021*.
+This is the official repository of "Mask-invariant Face Recognition through Template-level Knowledge Distillation" accepted at *IEEE International Conference on Automatic Face and Gesture Recognition 2021 (FG2021)*.

 Research Paper at: